ywu20/p01_NAME/how_to_create_an_image_of_a_graph_with_mpl_finance.md

 The first thing you want to do is import mplfinance
 ```
-import mplfinance as fmpl
+import mplfinance as fplt
 ```
 When we want to plot a function, we use the fplt.plot() command.
-Using the yf.download() command for our data, we use the function as follows.
 ```
 startDate = f'{args["fromYear"]}-{args["fromMonth"]}-{args["fromDay"]}'
 endDate = f'{args["toYear"]}-{args["toMonth"]}-{args["toDay"]}'
 fplt.plot(
-            yf.download(
-                args["ticker"],
-                start=startDate ,
-                end=endDate),
+            data_to_plot,
             type=mode,
             title=f'{args["ticker"]}, from {startDate} to {endDate}',
             ylabel='Price ($)',